Tub-to-Shower Conversion: Cost, Steps & Tips in the U.S.

 How long does a tub-to-shower conversion take?

-Usually 2–4 days, depending on tile work and any surprises behind the walls.
+Usually 2–4 days, depending on tile work and whatever the demo turns up behind the walls.

 Can it be done without a full remodel?